If you purchase an independently reviewed product or service through a link on our website, we may receive an affiliate commission.

 In this groundbreaking 1972 book, British critic, artist, and public intellectual John Berger combines Frankfurt School theory with accessible language to demystify commonly held notions about art.
 Berger’s project began as BBC TV series of the same name, and in both print and television form, Ways of Seeing employs lay terms to offer a materialistic critique that frames art (particularly painting) within the larger socioeconomic context that conditions our reception of it.
 Berger notes how art has been changed by its wide dissemination through reproduction (a notion borrowed from Walter Benjamin) and weighs in on how the male gaze has shaped—and has been shaped by—art history.
 He also discusses how the market has replaced the church as the means of valorizing a religious reverence for art.
 Through it all he circles back to that most subjective point of view: the eye of the beholder.

-2. Flash of the Spirit by Robert Farris Thompson
+2. Robert Farris Thompson, Flash of the Spirit

-3. Concerning the Spiritual in Art by Wassily Kandinsky
+3. Wassily Kandinsky, Concerning the Spiritual in Art

 Arguably no book did more to shape the course of modern art than this ur-text by Wassily Kandinsky, a seminal figure in painting’s transition from representation to abstraction during the early years of the 20th century.
 Central to Kandinsky’s thinking (which he lays out in the book’s first half, under the title “About General Aesthetic”) is a call for a “spiritual revolution” that will liberate art itself from the Western tradition of depicting external reality by stripping it of everything except the subjectivity of the individual artist.
 In this new model of artistic endeavor, artists would work more like musicians, abandoning mimesis for a nonobjective language of form, composition, and color (laid out in the book’s second half, “About Painting”).
 Published in 1911, Kandinsky’s treatise continues to inform abstract art to this day.

-Purchase: Concerning the Spiritual in Art $7.29 on Amazon
+Purchase: Concerning the Spiritual in Art $5.99 (new) on Amazon

-4. “The Work of Art in the Age of Mechanical Reproduction” by Walter Benjamin
+4. Walter Benjamin, “The Work of Art in the Age of Mechanical Reproduction”

-Purchase: The Work of Art in the Age of Its Technological Reproducibility $18.90 on Amazon
+Purchase: The Work of Art in the Age of Its Technological Reproducibility $18.90 (new) on Amazon

 While this slim volume by critic and semiotician Roland Barthes is considered a canonical treatise on photography, it isn’t really about photography per se, at least not in the sense of examining photography’s history or its contested status as an artistic genre.
 Nor is it, strictly speaking, the rigorous deconstruction one might expect from a seminal figure in the formulation of postmodern theory.
 More than anything, Camera Lucida, published in 1980, is a deeply subjective, almost mournful, rumination on the relationship between photography and memory, occasioned by the death of Barthes’s mother.
 Barthes posits that the effect of the photographic image depends on two qualities he defines as the studium, or content of the photo, and more important, the punctum, a Proustian detail within the picture that sparks an ineffable connection between viewer and subject across time and space.
 For Barthes, a photograph not only records life but carries it forward after death.

-6. The Hare with the Amber Eyes by Edmund de Waal
+6. Edmund de Waal, The Hare with the Amber Eyes

 Purchase: The Hare with the Amber Eyes $11.29 on Amazon

-7. Representation: Cultural Representations and Signifying Practices edited by Stuart Hall
+7. Stuart Hall, editor, Representation: Cultural Representations and Signifying Practices

 An invaluable resource in the field of media studies, this far-reaching collection of essays, edited by cultural theorist Stuart Hall (who adds his own writing to the mix), delves into the mechanics of representation—as manifested by symbols, signs, and most important, language—and its essential role as the glue holding culture together.
 Hall notes that at its root, every culture depends on “shared meaning” in order to operate; in this respect, culture isn’t so much a “set of things—novels and paintings or TV programs and comics—as it is a process . . . concerned with the production and exchange of meanings.”
 The contributors touch on a range of subjects, from photography’s role in disseminating imagery to the ways in which methods as diverse as advertisements and museum exhibitions shape our attitudes about race, gender, and identity.

-8. The Philosophy of Andy Warhol (From A to B and Back Again) by Andy Warhol
+8. Andy Warhol, The Philosophy of Andy Warhol (From A to B and Back Again)

 In 1975, the year the book was published, the New York Times called The Philosophy of Andy Warhol (From A to B and Back Again) an “apocalyptic vision of vacancy.”
 This was not necessarily meant as a criticism.
 A pure distillation of the artist’s sensibility in written form, part autobiography and part proselytization for living life without feeling, Warhol’s Philosophy seems to bubble with Swiftian irony, though you can tell he really means it.
 Less ambiguous is his egalitarian outlook, evident in this take on Coca-Cola: “You can be watching TV and see Coca-Cola, and you know that the President drinks Coke, Liz Taylor drinks Coke, and just think, you can drink Coke, too.”
 Warhol always insisted that his art had “nothing behind it,” and while this volume may be about nothing, it reaffirms how far his ideas have spread.
 After all, if you want to see Warhol’s philosophy in action, just look around you.

-Purchase: The Philosophy of Andy Warhol $13.39 on Amazon
+Purchase: The Philosophy of Andy Warhol $13.39 (new) on Amazon

-9. Against Interpretation and Other Essays by Susan Sontag
+9. Susan Sontag, Against Interpretation and Other Essays